Piggl3s/ifarse/README.md

 "# ifarse"

-Created due to being unable to book a Parking spott most days at my place of work A Parking first come first served site was created.
+Created due to being unable to book a Parking spot most days at my place of work A Parking app first come first served site was created.

 This Exploits a Vulrability I found in the date picker and changes the Parkign status to one of a 'Preffered User Status'

+To use

 Just Download and within Chrome settings - Extensions, Load unpacked and navigate to folder.
 This will then load the Extension, With a small wheel in the top right of the Browser.